By Susan Donaldson, B.A. (Hons), Animal Campaigner

 As you will see below, you can get free envelopes to send them off in, or have collection points for larger quantities, such as at workplaces.

 You can encourage your workplace to recycle to help animals with their empty ink cartridges.
-There are details for your company to join, on the recycle 4 charity donations page.
+There are details for your company to join, on the recycle 4 charity donations pages.
 A free collection bin and service is provided if you can donate many items.
 See links below for details.

 Go to the links below to get free post labels or envelopes to send your ink cartridges to be recycled and make money for the charities:-